 Embezzlement will be charged when a person fraudulently takes property of another person or business when the property has been entrusted.
 This is a felony and depending on the amount, a mandatory prison sentence may follow, even if there is no previous criminal record.

 Identity theft is when someone takes personal information from another and using the personal information for an unlawful purpose.
 These charges can hold a jail or prison sentence, restitution, and large fines.

 Receiving stolen property (Pen.
 Code, § 496) is now a straight 364 day misdemeanor for many defendants as long as the value does not exceed $950.
 If the value is higher, then the prosecutor has discretion to charge the crime as a felony or misdemeanor because the crime is a wobbler.

 Even if the evidence seems overwhelming and you believe your case is hopeless, we may be able keep you out of jail and we can negotiate an alternative sentence.
 These criminal offenses are serious life-changing cases, and it is important to have an aggressive criminal defense lawyer that will aggressively represent you in order to reduce or even drop the charges against you.

-If you were recently arrested or cited stealing in Fresno, speak to a criminal defense lawyer from the Law Offices of Tina M. Barberi, PC to discuss your criminal charges.
+Our law office routinely handles these types of criminal cases and we are experienced in representing clients with these charges in Fresno Superior Court.
+If you were recently arrested or cited stealing in Fresno, speak to a criminal defense lawyer to discuss your criminal charges.
 There are many alternatives to entering guilty pleas and by contacting our law office, we will explain your options.